-The George Washington Police Department (GWPD) provides patrol services to the Foggy Bottom and Mount Vernon campuses and oversees contract security at the VSTC campus.
+The George Washington Police Department (GWPD) provides patrol services to the Foggy Bottom and Mount Vernon campuses and oversees contract security at the Virginia Science and Technology Campus (VSTC).
 The Department also coordinates safety and security for a variety of on-campus special events, including Commencement, Alumni & Families Weekend, and visits by dignitaries.
 In addition to those roles and responsibilities, GWPD provides crime prevention education to the GW community.